Tblue/python-jproperties/README.md

 By default, the `store()` method does not write out the metadata.
 To enable that feature, set the keyword argument `strip_meta=False` when calling the method.

+Note that metadata support is always enabled.
+The only thing that is optional is actually writing out the metadata.

 #### Caveats

-Metadata support influences how `Properties` objects can be used as dictionary objects:
+Metadata support influences how `Properties` objects are used as dictionary objects:
 - To set a value for a key, do `prop_object[key] = value` or `prop_object[key] = value, metadata`.
 The first form will leave the key's metadata unchanged.
 You can also use the `setmeta()` method to set a key's metadata.
 - To get the value of a key, do `value, metadata = prop_object[key]`.
 If there is no metadata for a key, `metadata` will be an empty dictionary.
 To retrieve only the metadata for a key, the `getmeta()` method can be used.
-- When used as an iterator, `Properties` objects will simply return all keys in unspecified order.
+- When used as an iterator, `Properties` objects will simply return all keys in an unspecified order.
 No metadata is returned (but can be retrieved using `getmeta()`).

 ### Setting defaults